zitadel/zitadel/docs/docs/apis/proto/admin.md

 > **rpc** ResetCustomDomainClaimedMessageTextToDefault([ResetCustomDomainClaimedMessageTextToDefaultRequest](#resetcustomdomainclaimedmessagetexttodefaultrequest))
 [ResetCustomDomainClaimedMessageTextToDefaultResponse](#resetcustomdomainclaimedmessagetexttodefaultresponse)

-Removes the custom domain claimed message text of the organisation The default text of the IAM will trigger after
+Removes the custom domain claimed message text of the system The default text from the translation file will trigger after